 But I have come to realize that quitting is actually a tiny step in achieving actual recovery.

-Treatment is the gold standard, but it’s a personal responsibility to recover.
-We have an idea that if we get them there-then the magic will happen.
+Treatment is the ultimate goal , We have an idea that if we can just get them there-then the magic will happen.

 All is well right?